Koredotcom/react-native-botsdk/README.md

 Kore.ai SDK for react-native enables you to talk to Kore.ai bots over a web socket.
 This repo also comes with the code for sample application that developers can modify according to their Bot configuration.

 ##### #Supported react-native versions
-1.For react-native versions 0.72 & above
+1.For react-native versions 0.69.8 & above

-2.For react-native versions below 0.72 the sdk will coming soon..

 # Setting up